Piteco – Ingá

 Piteco – Ingá (Pitheco - Ingá) is a 2013 Brazilian graphic novel written and illustrated by Shiko based on the Cavern Clan characters created by Maurício de Sousa.
-It is part of the Graphic MSP series of graphic novels based on Maurício de Sousa characters.
+It is part of the Graphic MSP series of graphic novels based on de Sousa's work.

-The title refers to the inscriptions of the Ingá Stone, located in Paraíba, the author Shiko is originating from this state.
+The title refers to the inscriptions on the Ingá Stone, located in Paraíba, where author Shiko originates.
+Although de Sousa never established a specific location or time period for the characters, Shiko sets his story in prehistoric Brazil.
+The graphic novel draws inspiration from Brazilian folklore.

 Synopsis

-Pitheco, Tooga, Ogra and Beleléu are more mature and will face great dangers, when the lake near the village of Lem dry they need to move to another place.
-Hours before the journey, Tooga is kidnapped and Pitheco decides to go after her with Beleléu as a partner.
-But to enter into enemy territory, the two brave hunters will expect a surprise and also the help of folkloric entities that protect the forest and the creatures that inhabit it.
+When the lake near the village of Lem goes dry, Pitheco, Tooga, Ogra and Beleléu realize they need to move somewhere with access to water.
+Hours before the journey, Tooga is kidnapped and Pitheco decides to go after her with Beleléu as his partner.
+But to succeed in their mission, the two brave hunters will face many dangers.
+They also receive help from folkloric entities that protect the forest and the creatures that inhabit it.